JinTao0813/kitahack_budget_gang/README.md

 For Flutter:
 - The tensorflow model that you are going integrate will be "best_float32.tflite" that was being located in (google_colab_file/best_saved_model (1)/content/runs/detect/train/weights/best_saved_model/best_float32.tflite) folder.
-- Please use import 'package:tflite_flutter/tflite_flutter.dart'; to import the tflite flutter so only can use the model inside
+- Please use this to import the tflite flutter so only can use the model inside
+  ##
+    import 'package:tflite_flutter/tflite_flutter.dart';

 ## How to use our app
 After cloning this repository, remember to run these in your terminal:

+##
-- flutter clean
+  flutter clean
-- flutter build apk --release
-- flutter install
+##
-- flutter pub get
+  flutter pub get
+##
-- flutter gen-l10n
+  flutter gen-l10n

 After these, you will need a USB cable to connect your Android phone
 * You have to check this side by clicking it (in your VSCODE right hand side lower corner)